ING Group: Banking

 In 1881, the Dutch government created the Rijkspostspaarbank, a postal savings system to encourage workers to start saving.
-Four decades later they added the Postcheque and Girodienst services allowing working families to make payments via post offices.
+Four decades later, they added Postcheque and Girodienst services allowing working families to make payments via post offices.
 Separately in 1927, the Dutch government initiated a re-organization of Dutch banks which resulted in the creation of the Nederlandsche Middenstands Bank (NMB).
-NMB's focus was retail banking in the Netherlands and abroad.
+NMB provided retail banking services in the Netherlands and abroad.

 In 1986, post office banking services were privatized as Postbank N.V. and three years later it would merge with NMB bank to form NMB Postbank Groep.

+On 28 January 2025, ING has reached an agreement to sell its Russian operations to Global Development JSC, reducing its exposure to 1 billion euros, with the deal expected to close in 2025 and result in a 700-million-euro loss.
+The bank has been progressively scaling down its Russian business since 2022.

 Merger of banking and insurance

 In 1991, the banking business of NMB Postbank Groep and the insurance business of Nationale-Nederlanden were merged to create ING Group.

 Further acquisitions

-Since the ING Group was founded, it has made several acquisitions:
+Since the ING Group was founded, it has made many acquisitions:

 International expansion

-ING Group expanded its international business through several acquisitions through the 1990s including Belgian bank Banque Bruxelles Lambert (BBL) in 1998, US-based insurance company Equitable of Iowa and the commercial bank Furman Selz.
-It also acquired Frankfurt based BHF-Bank in 1999, although disposed of this later.
-It increased its Latin American and Asia Pacific's insurance businesses with the acquisition of ReliaStar and Aetna's Financial Services unit.
+ING Group expanded its international business through several acquisitions through the 1990s including the Belgian bank Banque Bruxelles Lambert (BBL) in 1998, US-based insurance company Equitable of Iowa and the commercial bank Furman Selz.
+It also acquired Frankfurt-based BHF-Bank in 1999, although it disposed of this later.
+It increased its Latin American and Asia Pacific insurance businesses with the acquisition of ReliaStar and Aetna's Financial Services unit.
 It also acquired the Polish Bank Śląski and Mexican insurance company Seguros Comercial América.

-The 1995 purchase of Barings Bank after its dramatic failure led to a boost in the company's investment banking business.
+The 1995 purchase of Barings Bank for one pound after its dramatic failure led to a boost in the company's investment banking business.

 Expanding its retail banking business overseas, ING used the direct banking business model it had developed with NMB Postbank to launch direct banking in other countries.
 The first of these was set up in Canada in 1997, and was soon followed in several other countries including the US, UK, Germany, Spain, Italy, France and Australia.